 Just make sure that any chicken you use, isn’t overly seasoned already.
 That will add flavors to the recipe, so you want more a bland chicken, as it will take on characteristics of the sauce in the casserole.

-Can I Add Other Vegetables Into the Healthy Chicken Casserole
+Can I Add Other Vegetables Into the Alfredo Bake

 Don’t like Brussels sprouts?
 Want to switch in a different veggie?

 Go for it!
 If you want to toss in some other vegetables, go for it.
-You might want to use cauliflower, broccoli, or any other veggie your family enjoys.
+You can use cauliflower, green beans, or any other veggie your family enjoys.
 Sometimes I raid my fridge to see what I have on hand.
 If you are using a vegetable that is not shredded like the Brussels sprouts or cooks quickly like spinach you should steam it first.
 The steamable microwave bags of broccoli and cauliflower are great for making casserole prep easier.

 But, you can indeed add to the recipe to add more dimensions of flavor if you prefer.
 This chicken bake is very versatile.